pineappletapped/pineappletapped_portal_v2/README.md

 Replace `<your-storage-bucket>` with the bucket name shown in your Firebase project settings.

+> **Note:** The HTTP Cloud Functions (such as `createOrder`) implement their
+> own allow-list using the origins defined in
+> `functions/src/index.ts`.
+The CORS middleware simply checks the request
+> origin against that list and does **not** rely on a service account or any
+> additional IAM permissions.
+As long as your functions are deployed in the
+> project, no extra roles need to be granted for the CORS headers to be
+> applied.

 This executes `next lint` inside `apps/web` to catch basic code-quality issues.

 ## Storage Adapters